2015 top

 by Lucian Constantin IDG News Service February 16, 2015

-"Peter Adkins, the researcher who found the flaw, claims that he contacted Netgear but that his
+"Peter Adkins, the researcher who found the flaw, claims that he contacted Netgear but that his attempts to explain the nature of the issue to the companys technical support department failed."

 The only defense, for now, is not to use a Netgear router.
 This confirms my recommendation to avoid consumer routers.